diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 **The HPROF profiler**
 There are a number of configuration properties to control profiling, which are also exposed via convenience methods on JobConf.
 Enabling profiling is as simple as setting the property `mapreduce.task.profile` to true

-This runs the job as normal, but adds an -agentlib parameter to the Java command used to launch the task containers on the node managers.
+This runs the job as normal, but adds an `-agentlib` parameter to the Java command used to launch the task containers on the node managers.
 You can control the precise parameter that is added by setting the `mapreduce.task.profile.params` property.
 The default uses HPROF, a profiling tool that comes with the JDK that, although basic, can give valuable information about a program’s CPU and heap usage.

 It doesn’t usually make sense to profile all tasks in the job, so by default only those with IDs 0, 1, and 2 are profiled (for both maps and reduces).
 You can change this by setting `mapreduce.task.profile.maps` and `mapreduce.task.profile.reduces` to specify the range of task IDs to profile.
-The profile output for each task is saved with the task logs in the userlogs subdirectory of the node manager’s local log directory (alongside the syslog, stdout, and stderr files), and can be retrieved in the way described in “Hadoop Logs” on page 172, according to whether log aggregation is enabled or not
+The profile output for each task is saved with the task logs in the userlogs subdirectory of the node manager’s local log directory (alongside the syslog, stdout, and stderr files), and can be retrieved in the way described in “Hadoop Logs” on page 172, according to whether log aggregation is enabled or not.

 ### MapReduce Workflows
-When the processing gets more complex, this complexity is generally manifested by having more MapReduce jobs, rather than having more complex map and reduce functions.
+`When the processing gets more complex, this complexity is generally manifested by having more MapReduce jobs, rather than having more complex map and reduce functions`.
 In other words, as a rule of thumb, think about adding more jobs, rather than adding complexity to jobs.

 For more complex problems, it is worth considering a higher-level language than Map‐Reduce, such as Pig, Hive, Cascading, Crunch, or Spark.

-Finally, the book Data-Intensive Text Processing with MapReduce by Jimmy Lin and Chris Dyer (Morgan & Claypool Publishers, 2010) is a great resource for learning more about MapReduce algorithm design and is highly recommended.
+Finally, the book **Data-Intensive Text Processing with MapReduce by Jimmy Lin and Chris Dyer (Morgan & Claypool Publishers, 2010)** is a great resource for learning more about MapReduce algorithm design and is highly recommended.

 #### Decomposing a Problem into MapReduce Jobs
 A mapper commonly performs input format parsing, projection (selecting the relevant fields), and filtering (removing records that are not of interest).
 In the mappers you have seen so far, we have implemented all of these functions in a single mapper.
 However, there is a case for splitting these into distinct mappers and chaining them into a single mapper using the **ChainMapper** library class that comes with Hadoop.
-Combined with a ChainReducer, you can run a chain of mappers, followed by a reducer and another chain of mappers, in a single MapReduce job.
+Combined with a **ChainReducer**, you can run a chain of mappers, followed by a reducer and another chain of mappers, in a single MapReduce job.

 #### JobControl
 When there is more than one job in a MapReduce workflow, the question arises: how do you manage the jobs so they are executed in order?
 There are several approaches, and the main consideration is whether you have a `linear chain` of jobs or a more complex `directed acyclic graph (DAG)` of jobs.

 For a linear chain, the simplest approach is to run each job one after another, waiting until a job completes successfully before running the next: The approach is similar with the new MapReduce API, except you need to examine the Boolean return value of the waitForCompletion() method on Job: true means the job succeeded, and false means it failed.

 For anything more complex than a linear chain, there are libraries that can help orchestrate your workflow (although they are also suited to linear chains, or even one-off jobs).
 The simplest is in the org.apache.hadoop.mapreduce.jobcontrol package: the **JobControl** class.
-(There is an equivalent class in the org.apache.hadoop.mapred.job control package, too.)
+(There is an equivalent class in the org.apache.hadoop.mapred.jobcontrol package, too.)
 An instance of JobControl represents a graph of jobs to be run.
 You add the job configurations, then tell the JobControl instance the dependencies between jobs.
 You run the JobControl in a thread, and it runs the jobs in dependency order.
 You can poll for progress, and when the jobs have finished, you can query for all the jobs’ statuses and the associated errors for any failures.
 If a job fails, JobControl won’t run its dependencies.

-JobControl, which runs on the client machine submitting the jobs
+JobControl, which runs on the client machine submitting the jobs.

 #### Apache Oozie
 Apache Oozie is a system for running workflows of dependent jobs.
-It is composed of two main parts: a workflow engine that stores and runs workflows composed of different types of Hadoop jobs (MapReduce, Pig, Hive, and so on), and a coordinator engine that runs workflow jobs based on predefined schedules and data availability.
-Oozie has been designed to scale, and it can manage the timely execution of thousands of workflows in a Hadoop cluster, each composed of possibly dozens of constituent jobs.
+It is composed of two main parts: `a workflow engine` that stores and runs workflows composed of different types of Hadoop jobs (MapReduce, Pig, Hive, and so on), and `a coordinator engine` that runs workflow jobs based on `predefined schedules` and `data availability`.
+Oozie has been designed to `scale`, and it can manage the `timely execution of thousands of workflows` in a Hadoop cluster, each composed of possibly dozens of constituent jobs.

-Oozie makes `rerunning failed workflows` more tractable, since no time is wasted running successful parts of a workflow.
+Oozie makes `rerunning failed workflows` more tractable, `since no time is wasted running successful parts of a workflow`.
 Anyone who has managed a complex batch system knows how difficult it can be to catch up from jobs missed due to downtime or failure, and will appreciate this feature.

 Unlike JobControl, which runs on the client machine submitting the jobs, Oozie runs as a service in the cluster, and clients submit workflow definitions for immediate or later execution.
 In Oozie parlance, a workflow is a DAG of action nodes and control-flow nodes.